Kyagara/fred/README.md

 -   Most of the Trumpet code came from [trumpet-skeleton-fabric](https://github.com/JamiesWhiteShirt/trumpet-skeleton-fabric/).
 -   The texture, model and sound effect are also part of [trumpet-skeleton-fabric](https://github.com/JamiesWhiteShirt/trumpet-skeleton-fabric/).
 -   The name was the first thing a friend said after I asked for a project name.

+## Commands

+> All commands are a .broadcast() to the server.

+-   **roll** - random number from 1 to the number provided as argument.
+-   **8ball** - it can answer your every question, as long as your question can be answered with yes or no.
+-   **quotes** - gives a random quote from a config file, defaults to some random stuff about ULTRAKILL for the lack of a better idea for default quotes.

 ## Setup